marick/lens2/mostly_words/rationale.md

 2. If you write a lot of such functions, you'll find that you're repeating yourself.
 The traditional functional language approach to repetition is to factor it out into smaller functions that you compose together in different ways.
-But those functions have already been writte;
+But those functions have already been written.
    They have names like `Lens.multiple` and `Lens.repeatedly`.